Flo56958/MineTinker/README.md

 ***
 ## Development
 This repository is maintained by Flo56958 and mainly contributed by [Draycia](https://github.com/Draycia) and Flo56958.
-Everything is made in our free time and we are getting no money for making this plugin.
+Everything is made in our free time, and we are getting no money for making this plugin.
 It is mostly because we enjoy coding and having fun making this Plugin.
 The development of MineTinker is therefore as fast as we see fit and have the necessary time and motivation implement new features and fix bugs.
 The release schedule is not fixed and depends on the features and bugfixes planned for the next release which can vary greatly with further development.
 If you cannot wait on